McCaffrey scores 2 TDs to lead Panthers past Bucs 37-26 - WHIZ News

 JUST FOR KICKS

 There was a rare play at the end of the first half when the Panthers called for a fair catch at the 50 with 1 second left.
 Coach Ron Rivera opted to try a free kick for a field goal.
 Joey Slye got the opportunity to kick from the 50 with no rush as the Tampa Bay players were required to remain 10 yards back.
-The kick went wide right.
+Slye said he was comfortable from 70 yards on a free kick, but he anticipated a slight breeze to bring the ball from right to left that didn’t materialize.

+“I played the ball where I wanted it,” he said.
+“Had it on that right post but it didn’t move.
+I was waiting for it to come back.”

 REAL MCCOY